-“Ughh,” he mumbled, as he used his hands again, clearly struggling for what he would say to me.
-The man in the window stared at me with a more serious expression than the driver.
+“Uh,” he muttered, as he used his hands again.
+The man in the window stared at me with a much more serious expression than the driver.
+I was scared.

-After a pause, the driver finally asked me, "Coffee?”
+After a long pause, the driver finally asked, "Coffee?”

 As our coffees were handed to us, my cab driver insisted that it was his treat and wouldn’t accept my money.
 A few minutes later he spoke with someone on his phone and then, using some more hand motions, assured me that he knew where my hotel was located.
-Shortly after I was delivered to my hotel in downtown Amman, intact and as un-kidnapped as could be.
+About twenty minutes later I was delivered to my hotel in downtown Amman, intact and as un-kidnapped as could be.

 I spent the next few days skating with the locals and getting to know the skate scene.
 Amman has a young but fast growing skateboarding community thanks to a newly completed DIY skatepark right in the heart of the downtown district.
-Relaxed and at ease in what is really a very Western friendly country in the Middle East, I never again felt the discomfort and suspicion I let myself feel in that taxi.
-But by the fifth day in Jordan I was beginning to worry about the rest of my friends who I hadn’t heard from since their arrival in Yemen.
-That worry was sprinkled with guilt because I was supposed to be in Yemen with them, but I wasn’t.
+Relaxed and at ease in what is really a very Western friendly country, I never again felt the discomfort and suspicion I let myself feel in that taxi.
+I did begin to feel anxious though, not for myself, but for a handful of my closest friends who I was no longer traveling with.
+They were in Yemen and after about five days I still hadn’t heard from them.
+That anxiety was sprinkled with guilt because I should have been with them.
 I’d abandoned them.

-The plan had been to visit all of the countries in the Arabian Peninsula that we could get into and skateboard in the main cities, cities that have had very little, if any, skateboarding media coverage.
+The plan had been to visit all of the countries in the Arabian Peninsula that we could get into and skateboard in the main cities.
+These were cities that, up until that point, had had very little, if any, skateboarding media coverage.
 Beginning with Oman, the itinerary included Yemen, Jordan, Palestine, and Lebanon.
-Despite the relative calm in these countries leading up to our trip, by the time we arrived in Middle East, Yemen was on the verge of slipping into complete chaos.
-Sure, the country has long been a hot spot for the kidnappings of Western tourists, with Islamic terrorist groups like Al-Qaeda controlling disturbingly large areas of the country, but with only two days planned in the capital city of Sana’a, we assured ourselves that we’d be fine.
+Despite the relative calm in these countries leading up to our trip, by the time we arrived in Middle East, Yemen, the region’s poorest country, was on the verge of slipping into complete chaos.

-The purpose of visiting Yemen was to retreat to the unusual, tropical island off the coast called Socotra.
-Why would we go to this virtually uninhabited, unskateable island on a skate trip, you might ask?
+The purpose of visiting Yemen had been to retreat to the unusual, tropical island off the coast called Socotra.
+Why would we go to this virtually uninhabited, un-skateable island on a skate trip, you might ask?
 To put it simply, we wanted to see some trees.
-Not just any trees, mind you, Dragon Blood trees, trees unseen almost anywhere else on this planet!
-In some ways, for Patrik Wallner who planned the trip, these trees were the main reason we’d come to this part of the world.
-Yeah, maybe we’d find some paved roads and a skate spot or two, but the real mission involved documenting the Dragon Blood trees, along with some of the other rare plant life Socotra hosts.
-The island visit would be a mini vacation in the middle of a month long skate trip in the Arabian Peninsula, along with a check mark on Patrik's bucket list.
+But not just any trees.
+Dragon Blood trees, trees unseen almost anywhere else on this planet!
+In some ways, for Patrik Wallner who had planned the trip, these trees were the main reason we’d come to this part of the world.
+On top of being a major check mark on Patrik’s bucket list, the island visit would also be an excuse to have a mini vacation in the middle of a month long skate trip.

 Now I’m not the most adventurous traveler out there, but I’m not always the most cautious either.
-I try not to buy into the fears that Western media like CNN and NPR inflates about the off-the-beaten path countries where we might want to go skateboarding.
-But as the day of our flight to Sana’a approached, visiting Yemen during its turbulent political climate was seeming far more foolish than bold or adventurous.
-I pictured myself alongside my friends in the headlines, “Skateboarding Tourists Captured in Yemen.”
+I like visiting off-the-beaten path countries that Western media might scare you away from, but I don’t like going simply for the sake of doing something crazy.
+I’m not a thrill seeking, wannabe war correspondent.
+I’m just a skateboarder.
+As the day of our flight to Sana’a approached, visiting Yemen during its turbulent political climate was seeming far more foolish than bold.
+I pictured myself alongside my friends in international headlines, “Skateboarding Tourists Captured in Yemen.”

 “Why were they there?” people would ask, interested in the story for its plain peculiarity.